WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2023-10-30-article-azure-arc-the-bridge-to-the-cloud.md

 description: Discover Azure Arc's role as a gateway to the cloud in this comprehensive hybrid cloud series featured in Windows .developer magazine
 ---

-This fall, I am working on a 4-part series about hybrid-cloud using Kubernetes and Azure Arc.
-The first article, "Azure Arc - The Bridge to the Cloud" (Azure Arc - Die Brücke zur Cloud), just got published in the german Windows .developer magazin and even made it on the title page.
-You can find the article on the website of the <a href="https://entwickler.de/cloud/hybrid-cloud-azure-arc" target="_blank" rel="noopener noreferrer">windows .developer magazine</a> (in german).

 This fall, I'm delving into a comprehensive four-part series exploring hybrid cloud solutions through Kubernetes and Azure Arc.
 The inaugural article, titled "Azure Arc - The Gateway to the Cloud" (Azure Arc - Die Brücke zur Cloud), has been recently featured in the renowned German Windows .developer magazine, even making its front page.
 You can access the full article on the <a href="https://entwickler.de/cloud/hybrid-cloud-azure-arc" target="_blank" rel="noopener noreferrer">magazine's website here</a> (in German).

 <div class="col-12 col-sm-10 aligncenter">